alvaromorono/bitvote-system/README.md

 The admin serves as equivalent to the spanish "Junta Electoral Central" which has indeed the same power as the admin.
 In case of the admin being undemocratic, it could easily be sued and answer to law, in a modern democracy.

-A branch is created to continue the project in the oposite direction
+A branch is created to continue the project in the opposite direction